MUSC Rules of Futsal

 -A ball going out along the side or touch line results in a kick-in.
 The ball is placed on the line, the other team gives five feet, and the kick is taken within 4 seconds.
 The kick is indirect; a goal may not be scored directly without being touched by another player.
 The kicker may not touch the ball a second time until another player touches it.

 -A ball going out over the end line results in a goal, goal clearance, or corner kick.
+The defending team must stand behind the halfway line during goal clearance.

 -A corner kick is taken from the corner where the lines meet, and is direct.